axtrace/PartyBook/README.md

 # PartyBook
 Telegram bot.
-Allows to reading book via telegram.
+Allows reading book via telegram.

 Reminds every day with a little piece of text

 Input file format: .epub

 Output: message with next piece of text

-Auto-send at 20:20 everyday
+Auto-send at 20:20 every day.

+Commands:

+/start - initialisation

 /more for force request next peace of text